pallets/quart/README.rst

 <http://flask.pocoo.org/>`_ microframework API.
 This means that if you
 understand Flask you understand Quart.

-Like Flask Quart has an ecosystem of extensions for more specific needs.
+Like Flask, Quart has an ecosystem of extensions for more specific needs.
 In addition a number of the Flask extensions work with Quart.

 Migrating from Flask